FDA approved for more than 25 years

 For most people, hair acts as a natural shield from harmful UV rays.
 But thinning hair can expose scalp skin to the sun’s damaging rays and make you more likely to burn.

-Evidence suggests that skin cancers of the scalp, ears and other areas of the head and neck are more common in men than women.
+Evidence suggests that melanoma and other skin cancers of the scalp, ears, and other areas of the head and neck are more common in men than women.
 The working theory is that this has to do with differences in hair coverage.

-Your skin type, hair type and hair thickness may affect how easily you burn.
+Your skin type, hair type, hair thickness, and severity of hair loss may affect how easily you burn.
 But in general, the more you burn, the higher your risk of skin cancer.

 Oil-free powder sunscreen can provide the same level of protection without the slick residue.
 It blends naturally with your hair and can even help sop up excess oil — think dry shampoo with SPF.

 Another option?
 Spray sunscreen or sunscreen mist.
-These products offer lightweight coverage depending on the formula.
+These products offer lightweight coverage, depending on the formula, and they’re easy to apply in an even layer.

 Stick sunscreens have convenient, travel-friendly containers and work well for applying protection to hairlines and parts.
 That said, they’re not practical for blocking UV rays from getting to the skin under your hair.